atomisthq/docs/docs/automations/prerequisites.md

 a [GitHub personal access token][token] to register with the Atomist API.
 The Atomist API will use the token to confirm you are in a GitHub organization connected to the Slack team in which you are running your automations.
-The token needs _read:org_ scope to see what GitHub organizations your GitHub user is in.
-In addition, the Atomist API only allows members of the GitHub team `atomist-automation` to authenticate and register a new client.
-You will have to create a team in your GitHub organization named `atomist-automation` and add the users who want to create and register automations to it.
+The token needs [_read:org_ scope][scope] to see what GitHub organizations your GitHub user is in.

+[scope]: https://developer.github.com/changes/2014-02-25-organization-oauth-scopes/ (GitHub Token Scopes)

 ### The Easy Way